-As of November 12, 2012, the Conservancy has helped protect a total of 2,290 acres in the Military Ridge at these two preserves and at other places like Mounds View Prairie.
+The Conservancy has helped protect a total of 2,368 acres in the Military Ridge at these two preserves and at other places like Mounds View Prairie.
 This figure includes lands owned and managed by the Conservancy, conservation easements, government co-ops and assists.

 Nature Conservancy preserves are open for hiking, hunting, birding, nature study, photography and other types of recreation.

-Note that hunting for white-tailed deer, wild turkey, and pheasant is allowed at Military Ridge preserves during the regular posted seasons, with no prior permission from the Conservancy required.
-Dogs are allowed off-leash for pheasant hunting during pheasant season.
-Dogs must be on-leash the rest of the year, especially during the breeding bird season.
+Note that hunting for white-tailed deer, wild turkey and pheasant is allowed at Military Ridge preserves during the regular posted seasons, with no prior permission from the Conservancy required.
+Dogs are allowed on the preserve but must be on leash from April 1 to July 31 to protect ground-nesting birds.
+When dogs are off-leash, they must be kept under voice control by their owners at all times to prevent them from creating a nuisance on adjacent properties and residences.
 Click here to go to the DNR's hunting season date website.